HCL-Cloud-Native-Labs/labs-ci-cd/README.md

  Running this Ansible inventory will first create three project namespaces: `labs-ci-cd`, `labs-dev`, `labs-test` and `labs-prod`.
 Subsequently it will create a bunch of commonly used `ci-cd-tools` such as Jenkins, Nexus and Sonar.
 It will also create a collection of `jenkins-slaves` that can be used in builds such as `npm`, `maven` and `golang` to name a few.
 Apps can be added also by applying their `Jenkinsfile` as a buildConfig with an example (java-app) is included as a reference.

- The diagaram below shows the components that get created by running the playbook's `bootstrap` and `tools` inventories.
+ The diagram below shows the components that get created by running the playbook's `bootstrap` and `tools` inventories.
 ![whats-in-the-box.png](whats-in-the-box.png)

 ## How it Works